 Hi!
-My name is Jeremy Harmon, and I am a Student Coach and Counselor.
-My job is to help first-year students and exploratory students figure out their first year of college – figuring out a major, finding out what is interesting to them, and helping them with the beginnings of their career search.
+My name is Emma Harmon, and I am a Student Success Coach for online students!
+My job is to help our online students navigate their degree program and complete their goals successfully.
 I’m originally from Bidwell, a small town in southeastern Ohio, but left in 2006 to pursue my Bachelor’s degree – and I’ve been all over the place since!
 I have a dual Bachelor’s Degree in English and Psychology from the Ohio State University, and a Master’s degree in Higher Education Administration from Virginia Tech.

-When I’m not working, I tend to keep up with all of my cool hobbies.
+When I’m not working, I find ways to nurture my inner nerd.
 I enjoy listening to audiobooks, playing video games and MMORPGs, keeping up with the latest tech gadgets and news stories online, and occasionally when I stop being afraid of the sun’s deadly rays you might even get me to go outside to go swimming!
-Every weekend since grad school, I also meet up with a group of friends to play Dungeons & Dragons – there’s nothing I’d rather do on a Saturday night.
+Every weekend since grad school, I also meet up with a group of friends to play Dungeons & Dragons – there’s nothing I’d rather do on a weekend!

 I want you to know that regardless of your situation, I want to help you.
-Please don’t be afraid to knock on my door, send me an email, or give me a phone call.
+Please don’t be afraid to send me a text, email, or phone call.
 I view my job as getting paid to do what I used to do for free – being a support and mentor for other people.
-I look forward to meeting and getting to know all of you!
+I look forward to meeting and getting to know you!